thecodingmachine/graphqlite/docs/extend_type.md

 ```

 - The `ProductType` class must be in the types namespace.
-You configured this namespace when you installed GraphQL-Controllers.
+You configured this namespace when you installed GraphQLite.
 - The `ProductType` class is actually a **service**.
 You can therefore inject dependencies in it (like the `$translationService` in this example)

 <div class="alert alert-warning"><strong>Heads up!</strong> The <code>ProductType</code> class must exist in the container of your